The table of contents may be found here.

 the face of the flow.
 There are also hints of microscopic glass bubbles.
 However, the samples likely differ only in texture and

 The youngest flows of the Tschicoma Formation erupted 2.5 million years ago.
 However, these are exposed nowhere at the surface.
 They are found instead in well cuttings from Los Alamos Canyon and from Los Alamos National Laboratory wells further south.
-These have been dubbed the "northern dacites", and they are distinct from other Tschicoma flows.
+These have been dubbed the "northern dacites" and "southern dacites", respectively, and they are distinct from other Tschicoma flows.
 These likely erupted from vents in the Diamond Drive Graben.